byteballet/byteballet/README.md

 Professional full stack developer with a specialization in AI solution development.

 <a name="top"></a>
-I challenge you to a game of Tic-Tac-Toe.
+I invite you to a game of Tic-Tac-Toe.
+You will start with X.
 [Take me to the bottom](#bottom)

 ---